-Euro Commercial Paper and certificates of deposit
+Euro Commercial Paper and Certificates of Deposit

 ICMA Commercial Paper (and Certificates of Deposit) Committee

-ICMA’s Commercial Paper (and Certificates of Deposit) Committee (known as the ‘CPC’ for short), replaces ICMA’s longstanding Euro Commercial Paper (ECP) Committee.
-The CPC seeks to be the representative voice of the European and international Commercial Paper and Certificates of Deposit (CP/CD) market, bringing together all relevant stakeholders with the goal of supporting market development.
-It aims to do this by:
+ICMA’s Commercial Paper (and Certificates of Deposit) Committee (the ‘CPC’) seeks to be the representative voice of the European and international Commercial Paper and Certificates of Deposit (CP/CD) market, bringing together all relevant stakeholders with the goal of

 • Providing a platform for dialogue and the sharing of ideas between market stakeholders

-• Facilitating the dissemination of relevant information amongst members related to market developments and, where possible, data and research
+related to market developments and, where possible, data and research

-Members of the CPC are intended to represent the entire European and international CP/CD market ecosystem, including: issuers (both financial and corporate); investors; dealers and originators; and infrastructures.
+Membership of the CPC comprises the entire European and international CP/CD market ecosystem, including:

-The ICMA CPC is co-chaired by Steve Collins (Barclays / Sell-side), Gregor Harwell (BlackRock / Buy-side), and Scott Creed (Lloyds Banking / Issuer).
-Anyone interested in joining the committee should contact Katie Kelly or Leonie Scott.
+and Scott Creed (Lloyds Banking / Issuer).
+Anyone interested in joining the committee should contact Katie Kelly

-ICMA’s standard form Euro Commercial Paper programme documentation for Investment Grade issuers is available in the ICMA Primary Market Handbook.
+ICMA’s standard form Euro Commercial Paper programme documentation for Investment Grade issuers is

 Here, you will find ICMA ECP Committee contributions to consultations and various other published documents.